julian-molina/Documentation/_includes/trading_engine/strategy.md

 <!--------------------------------------------- CONTENT starts -->

-A strategy is active from the instant it is triggered-on until the instant it is triggered-off.
+A strategy is open from the instant it is triggered-on until the instant it is triggered-off.
 Therefore, this section of the data structure features information spaning those periods only.

 <!--------------------------------------------- CONTENT ends -->